alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 We can so have the following workflow:

 1. Develop features in feature branches and merge them into the ``develop`` branch.
-2. Release and use major releases numbers (or whatever) to identify breaking changes and your API version number
+2. Release and use major release numbers (or whatever) to identify breaking changes and your API version number
 3. Create binaries (see below) regarding the tags and release branches created
 4. Fix existing branches when you want to backport features brought by new features (e.g., when there is an impact on the database mapping), and release them using minor version numbers
 5. Apply fixes and create releases